Vervain: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Verbena exhibits anti-inflammatory and analgesic properties for both internal and external use.
-Concentrated extracts in flavonoids also relieve gastrointestinal inflammation.
+Vervain exhibits anti-inflammatory and analgesic properties both for internal and external use.
+Extracts concentrated in flavonoids also relieve gastrointestinal inflammation.

 full-leafempty-leafempty-leafempty-leaf

-Verbena shows a moderate antithyroid effect but does not seem to directly influence thyroid hormone patterns.
-However, it can slightly inhibit progesterone and estrogen receptors.
-It also influences the release of LH and presents uterine-stimulating properties, which may induce an abortive effect.
+Vervain shows a moderate antithyroid effect but does not seem to directly influence thyroid hormonal patterns.
+However, it may slightly inhibit progesterone and estrogen receptors.
+It also influences LH release and has uterine-stimulating properties, potentially causing an abortifacient effect.

 Neurological